SUSE Technical Reference Documentation Contributors Guide #

 Document attributes are name-value pairs you declare in your adoc file.
 Attributes enable you to configure the AsciiDoc processor, declare document metadata, and define reusable content that you can reference elsewhere within the document like variables in a programming language.

-You define an attribute with an entry in the form of:
+You define an attribute with the following pattern:

 The attribute name is preceded and followed by a colon (:).
-The SUSE TRD style uses only lowercase letters, numbers, and underscores.
+Attribute names should begin with a letter and may include numbers, hyphens, and underscores.

-The attribute value is any text up to a new line character.
+The value of the attribute can include any text up to a new line character.

 Declares this document as part of SUSE Technical Reference Documentation. | |